naiyerasif/site/content/blog/2018/2018-12-13-messaging-with-rabbitmq-and-spring-boot.md

 }
 ```

-## Create a Reader
+## Create a Consumer

 A reader or consumer will read the messages published by the publisher.
-In the present case, you'll simply print the list.
+In our case, we'll simply print the list.

 ```java
 import dev.mflash.guides.rabbitmq.configuration.RabbitMQConfiguration;